WHY ARE YOU A HIGH RISK MERCHANT?

 When you apply for merchant account other bank or a payment service provider the underwriting team at this financial institution run various tests to identify the level of risk involved in onboarding a merchant like you.
-The underwriting team is the core team which is responsible to only onboard the merchants which are bringing in maximum profit.
+The underwriting team is the core team which is responsible for only onboard the merchants which are bringing in maximum profit.
 Any Merchant that may attract Returns, Charge-backs or Penalties are not of interest to this team.

-Depending upon multiple factors your account may be called a High Risk Merchant Account.
+Depending on multiple factors your account may be called a High Risk Merchant Account.
 The underwriting team performs various tests by utilizing highly efficient tools which literally scrub the entire Internet to find even the smallest issues with the merchant profile.
 The online test which the underwriting performs check a huge number of endpoints to rule out the possibility of underwriting or nonprofitable Merchant.

 Some Bad connections – Bad Endpoints Connectivity.